DARIAEngineering/dcaf_case_management/docs/administering/OFFBOARDING_A_FUND.md

    ```bash
    rails "fund_management:delete_fund[CatFund]"
    ```
+   NOTE: This step takes a long time to run, on the order of 10 minutes.
+Be patient if the script appears to be hanging.
+It's not hanging.
 4. Review the output of the script to confirm the fund's objects are completely deleted and the other funds look unaffected.
    - If anything appears to have gone wrong with the other funds, restore from the database backup created earlier.